-Nothing stirs our surf fantasies like a classic photo.
-In an age where everything is filmed and immediately available, the still image somehow manages to focus the attention in its own unique manner.
+Nothing stirs our surf fantasies like a quality photo.
+In an age where everything is filmed and immediately available, the still image somehow manages to focus our attention and imagination in its own unique manner.

 While many of us think we are half decent surf photog with our iPhones or maybe even a DSLR, when you see good images, you are reminded of the vast expanse between 'Everyday Joe' and someone who commits themselves to this as a career.
 One such guy is Luke Dawson, a California native whose shots you have likely seen before on the likes of Surfline, Stab or The Inertia.

-Below is a selection of Luke's favourite images he has captured, as well as a little bit of information as to what makes them so special to him personally.
+Below is a selection of Luke's favourite images he has captured, as well as a little bit of commentary as to what makes them so special to him.

 Cue fading away into surfer dreamland; Enjoy...